-Join us on this groundbreaking new course based on Steiner Waldorf with an introduction to the Pikler approach to child development, play and care with a birth to three emphasis.
+Join us on this groundbreaking blended course based on Steiner Waldorf with an introduction to the Pikler approach to child development, play and care with a birth to three emphasis.

 This Holistic Baby and Child Care qualification synthesises Steiner Waldorf international Birth to Three training guidelines, an introduction to the Pikler approach, and the Early Years Foundation Stage requirements.